-The number of protons in a nucleus determines the element's atomic number on the Periodic Table.
-For example, carbon has 6 protons and is atomic number 6.
+The number of protons in a nucleus determines the element's atomic number on the periodic table.
+For example, carbon has 6 protons and its atomic number is 6.
 Carbon occurs naturally in three isotopes: carbon 12, which has 6 neutrons (plus 6 protons to equal 12), carbon 13, which has 7 neutrons, and carbon 14, which has 8 neutrons.
 Most elements in the periodic table have multiple isotopes.